aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-opensource-observability.md

     npm install -g aws-cdk
     ```

-3. Amazon Managed Grafana workspace

-To visualize metrics collected, you need an Amazon Managed Grafana workspace.
+3. Amazon Managed Grafana workspace: To visualize metrics collected, you need an Amazon Managed Grafana workspace.
 If you have an existing workspace, create an environment variable as described below.
 To create a new workspace, visit [our supporting example for Grafana](https://aws-observability.github.io/terraform-aws-observability-accelerator/helpers/managed-grafana/)

 !!! note
-    For the URL `https://g-xyz.grafana-workspace.us-east-1.amazonaws.com`, the workspace ID would be `g-xyz`
+    For the URL `https://g-xyz.grafana-workspace.us-east-1  .amazonaws.com`, the workspace ID would be `g-xyz`

 ```bash
 export AWS_REGION=<YOUR AWS REGION>